Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees

-With these initial labels, we show that a generic label-correcting procedure returns the desired least fixed point $\mu^*$ in $O(mn)$ time.
-The overall running time is dominated by the initialization phase, whose running time is proportional to the size of the chain cover $\mathcal{C}_j$.
+With this initial node labeling $\nu$, the Bellman--Ford algorithm returns $\mu^*$ in $O(mn)$ steps.
+The overall running time is dominated by the computation of $\nu$, whose running time is proportional to the size of the chain cover $\mathcal{C}_j$.
 We prove that the quasi-polynomial universal trees constructed in the literature \cite{conf/lics/JurdzinskiL17,conf/icalp/DaviaudJT20} admit small chain covers.
 Using this result, we then give efficient implementations of our method for these trees.

-In Section \ref{sec:label-setting}, we also develop a label-setting method for computing $\mu^*$, which is faster but only applicable when $T$ is a perfect $n$-ary tree.
-Unlike the label-correcting approach, in a label-setting method such as Dijkstra's algorithm, the label of a node is fixed in each iteration.
-In the shortest path problem, Dijkstra's algorithm selects a node with the smallest label to be fixed in every iteration.
-When working with labels given by the leaves of a universal tree, this criterion does not work anymore.
-Let $H$ be the subgraph of $G_\tau$ obtained by deleting all the base nodes.
-For $p\in \mathbb{N}$, let $H_p$ be the subgraph of $H$ induced by the nodes with priority at most $p$.
-We construct a suitable potential function by interlacing each node label with a tuple that encodes the topological orders in $H_2,H_4,\dots$.
-In every iteration, a node with the smallest potential is selected, and its label is fixed.

 \paragraph{Paper organization} In Section \ref{sec:prelim}, we introduce notation and provide the necessary preliminaries on parity games and universal trees.
 Section \ref{sec:strategy_iteration} contains our strategy iteration framework based on universal trees.
-In Section \ref{sec:label_correcting}, we give a label-correcting method for computing the least fixed point of 1-player games.
-The label-setting method is given in Section \ref{sec:label_correcting}, we develop a label-correcting method for the same task, and apply it to known constructions of quasi-polynomial universal trees.
+Section \ref{sec:label-setting} gives a label-setting method for computing the least fixed point of 1-player games, and demonstrates its applicability to perfect $n$-ary trees.
+In Section \ref{sec:label_correcting}, we develop a label-correcting method for the same task, and apply it to known constructions of quasi-polynomial universal trees.